Cheat Sheets

 This means the binary number 11001 is equal to the number 25.

-It turns out that you can find very first coefficient a very easily.
-The trick is that all the terms are even, except for the very first term.
+It turns out that you can always find a very easily.
+The trick is that all the terms are even, except for the a term.

-This means if you mod number by 2, all of the terms vanish, except for the very first term.
-This gives you the value of a:
+This means if you mod number by 2, all of the terms vanish, except for a.
+This is how you find a:

 You can then find the value of b in a similar way.
 To do this, you divide the number by 2 and round down, which removes the first term: